 The firmware version chosen to be used at the World Championships will not be changed within the 90 days prior to the start of the competition, unless in exceptional circumstances and only after approval of the IWWF Disabled Technical Committee.

-D.10.08 - Tow lines
+D5.08: Tow lines

-W.5.09 applies except that the 9.50m shortening shall not be used.
+W5.09 applies except that the 9.50m shortening shall not be used.

-D.10.09 - Radio Communication
+D5.09: Radio Communication

-W.5.12 will apply for all events and all categories.
+W5.12 applies for all events and all categories.